mda-dev/aeq-assignment/README.md

 3. change `expectedResult` to the number of castles expected to be returned

-4. open terminal and type `npm run test` to see if test passed.
+4. open terminal and type `npm run test` to start Jest

 5. press key `A` on your keyboard to run all tests